slazav/device2/server/Readme.md

 Locks `"manager:<name>"` are used in each device to protect modifications of the `users` structure.
-This is done when a new connection sends a command to the device or then (user is added) or then such a connection disappeares (user removed).
+This is done when a new connection sends a command to the device (user is added) or then such a connection disappeares (user removed).

 Each device driver has methods `open, close, cmd` which may be called